MuhammedBuyukkinaci/My-Helper-Functions/README.md

 28) [graypy](https://github.com/severb/graypy) is a python library to send python logs into Graylog in the format of GELF (Graylog Extended Log Format).

+# Python Testing

+1) Exploratory testing is a test without a plan.

+2) In order to have a complete set of manual tests, what is required is to list all features our application has, different types of input it can accept and the expected results.

+3) Testing multiple parts of our application is called **Integration testing**.

+4) If you have many test files, create a folder named **tests** and locate your tests there.

+5) Testing in Django and Flask is slightly different than unittest.

+6) Functional tests follow 3A's principle.

+- Arrange: the conditions for the test
+- Act: calling some function or method
+- Assert: check the condition is True

 # Unit Testing

 [Video Link](https://www.youtube.com/watch?v=6tNS--WetLI)